icerpc/icerpc-docs/pages/icerpc/slic-transport/protocol-frames.md

 }
 ```

-All the Slic versions must support this frame.
+All Slic versions support this frame.

 ## Close frame